 When asked Tuesday by Sen. Christopher A. Coons (D-Del.) about Trump's pardon of former Maricopa County, Ariz., sheriff Joe Arpaio, Katsas responded, "I couldn't publicly criticize my client in order to advance my personal interests today."

 Nan Aron of the Alliance for Justice, a critic of Trump's judicial nominees, said Katsas's testimony "did nothing to reassure senators or the American people that as a federal judge he would act as an independent check on the out-of-control schemes of the executive branch."

-Carrie Severino, chief counsel of the Judicial Crisis Network, called Katsas “seasoned and well respected” and called for a “speedy confirmation.”
+Carrie Severino, chief counsel of the Judicial Crisis Network, called Katsas "seasoned and well respected" and said in a statement that he would uphold the Constitution and apply the law fairly.
+She called for a "speedy confirmation."

-Katsas has argued more than 75 appeals, three at the Supreme Court, including in one of the challenges to the Affordable Care Act.
+Katsas is known for being quirky and unassuming despite his legal pedigree.
+He graduated from Harvard Law School and clerked for Thomas both at the high court and at the D.C.
+Circuit.
+He has argued more than 75 appeals, three at the Supreme Court, including in one of the challenges to the Affordable Care Act.

-A longtime member of the conservative Federalist Society, Katsas would replace another conservative retired judge, Janice Rogers Brown.
+A longtime member of the conservative Federalist Society, Katsas would replace another conservative retired judge, Janice Rogers Brown, whose opinions were often infused with a libertarian streak.
 He would join a bench with four judges nominated by President Barack Obama and three others nominated by Democratic presidents.

 Even though Katsas repeatedly refused to detail the substance of his White House legal advice, he did provide some insight into the challenge of working for Trump in the early months.